siddarth09/100daysof_ROS/README.md

 speed control of DC Motors with pwm passed though geometry_msgs msg file.The subscriber gets the speed of the motor at that period of time and displays it

 # DAY 17:
-basic conversion of roll,pitch and yaw into quarternion coordinate format using tf package
+basic conversion of roll,pitch and yaw into quarternion coordinate format using tf package.

+# DAY 18:
+Built map using SLAM(gmapping) techniques for turtlebot3 maze.